Shawn-Nichol/BlueTeam/BTL 1/Exam Prep/WireShark Filters.md

 ip.dst == x.x.x.x
 ```

-Menu Statistics endpoints will provide you with list of all the IP address and how many times it was hit.
+Menu Statistics endpoints will list all the IP addresses and the size of communication data between points.

 Subnet
 ```